-Please note that you will not be given a timetable for stewarding; you decide your dates.
-You also decide which sessions on your selected dates you wish to steward.
-If these dates differ from the dates you have ticked on the application form, please let us know straight away.
+You decide the dates you can work.
+You will also decide which sessions on your selected dates you wish to steward.
+If dates differ from the dates you have ticked on the application form, please let us know straight away.
 You will need to sign in at each venue every time you arrive to steward.

 Stewarding rotas do not take account event preference.
-If there is a particular event or events that you wish to see, we recommend that you buy a ticket and join the audience.
-We cannot promise that you will be able to steward events that you wish to see.
-However, it is very likely you’ll see events that you would never have thought to attend, and you’ll love it!
+If there is a particular event, or events, that you want to see, we recommend you buy a ticket and join the audience as we cannot promise that you will be able to steward them.
+However, it is very likely you will see events that you would never have thought to attend!

 Registration for new stewards

-Duties include taking tickets, managing the queue, observing the audience during an event, picking up litter after events, taking a microphone around the audience during question and answer sessions (if you would like to), and assisting any visitor who requires help, directions or advice while they are on the festival site.
+Duties can include; checking tickets, managing the queue, observing the audience during an event, picking up litter after events, offering a microphone to the audience during question and answer sessions (if you would like to), and assisting visitors who require help, directions or advice while they are on the festival site.

 There is no set dress code.
 We would suggest that you aim for comfort, particularly in the footwear department, as you may be on your feet for quite a while.
-We have had very, very wet and windy festivals and gloriously hot and sunny ones, and sometimes a mixture of the two during the same year!
-You will also need your own copy of the festival programme to make notes for the day.
-Visitors have lots of questions about which tent they should be in, so you’ll need to make a note of any venue changes.
+We have had wet and windy festivals and gloriously hot and sunny ones, and sometimes a mixture of the two during the same year!

-For each full session that you work, the Head of Venue will give you a ticket for a free meal in festival staff catering where breakfast, lunch and dinner will be available.
+For each full session you work the Head of Venue will give you a ticket for a free meal in festival staff catering where breakfast, lunch and dinner will be available.
 There is also tea, coffee, water and biscuits freely available in the stewards' area at each venue and you may like to bring your own drinks container and/or mug.
 There are also a number of excellent on-site food outlets if you prefer to eat at those (at your own expense) or you are very welcome to bring your own food with you.

-Accommodation can be scarce during the festival, so if you do need somewhere to stay in the vicinity, we suggest that you look for somewhere as soon as possible as it will become extremely difficult to find anywhere later on.
-The Festival recommends visithay.co.uk if you are unable to find anywhere yourself.
+Accommodation can be scarce during the festival, so if you do need somewhere to stay in the vicinity we suggest that you look as soon as possible The festival accommodation website page is a useful place to start hayfestival.com/wales/accommodation, or findmeabed.co.uk.
 There are also campsites nearby during the festival week (Wye Meadow Camping and Gypsy Castle Campsite are the closest.
-Tangerine Fields is a little further away in Hay)
+Tangerine Fields is a little further away in town).

 Stewards' On-site Meeting

-There will be a pre-festival, stewards' meeting, usually held the day before the festival starts.
-Information about this will be sent out nearer the festival dates.
+There will be a pre-festival, stewards' meeting, on the day before the festival starts (22nd).
+Information about this will be sent out in May.
 This will give you a chance to meet some fellow stewards, have a tour of the site and see each of the venues.
 This is not a steward induction, just an informal way of getting to see the new site layout.
 This meeting is not compulsory and if you live a distance away, please do not feel that you have to attend.
 This year we may also hold an induction online for those people further afield, but we’ll be in touch with more information about that.

-IMPORTANT: We would appreciate it if you would write your full name in the subject of emails to us.
-We deal with up to 300 stewards, so trying to find someone on the system when they have an email such as ‘firstname.lastname@example.org’ can be a little tricky!
+IMPORTANT: We would very much appreciate if you would write your full name in the subject of emails to us.
+We deal with up to 250 stewards, so trying to find someone on a spreadsheet when they have an email such as ‘firstname.lastname@example.org’ can be a little tricky!
 If your email address shows your name clearly, that’s fine.
-Thank you.

-If you find later on that you are no longer able to steward for any reason, please let us know as soon as possible.
-We usually have a waiting list for stewarding and we will be able to offer your place to someone else.
+If, once you have submitted your form, you find that you are no longer able to steward please do let us know as soon as possible.
+We usually have a waiting list and will be able to offer your place to someone else.

-Thanks very much for your support.
-We will be in touch again in April and we look forward to meeting you in May.
+Thanks again for choosing to volunteer, we will be in touch in April/May and look forward to seeing you at the festival.